Is High Fructose Corn Syrup Actually Good For You?

 NO!
 Of course not!!
-Don’t be fooled by the ads funded by big agricultural companies that tell you High Fructose Corn Syrup, or newly labeled “fructose” by the Corn Refiners Association, is safe and just like sugar.
+Don’t be fooled by the ads funded by big agricultural companies that tell you High Fructose Corn Syrup, or the re-labeled “fructose” by the Corn Refiners Association, is safe and just like sugar.
 It’s not.
 In fact, new studies are showing just how awful it really is for you.
-High fructose corn syrup is one of the leading causes of obesity in the US and is found in more things than you would think.
+High fructose corn syrup is one of the leading causes of obesity in the U.S. and is found in more things than you might think.

 This sweetener can wreak havoc on the body, triggering a cascade of inflammation, and can be extremely addicting.
 If you care about your health, then it is crucial to keep high fructose corn syrup out of your diet.
 Let’s take a closer look at what high fructose corn syrup is, why it’s so bad for you, and where you will find it.
 Read on to become a pro at uncovering hidden sources of this toxic sweetener.